 “Our sensors allow the community to understand where problem areas still exist and how infrastructure is changing their air,” says Griffith.
 “This opportunity was so meaningful for us.
 Not only were we challenged with a technical project, but we had to think deeply about how best to deliver our technical work to not only our liaisons, but for government officials, community organizations and residents.
 We got much more experience at the exact intersection of technical work and social impact.”

 “The most rewarding part of advising this project was seeing students get to apply technical skills to a problem that so clearly impacts an underserved population.
-Our students shine in this setting, where they easily transition from talking about the computational needs of the project to the community partners necessary for buy in.
-They are the complete package,” says chemistry professor, team advisor and atmospheric chemistry expert Lelia Hawkins.
+Our students shine in this setting, where they easily transition from talking about the computational needs of the project to the community partners necessary for buy-in.
+They are the complete package,” says chemistry professor, co-team advisor and atmospheric chemistry expert Lelia Hawkins.

 Automating an Engine to Extract Educational Priorities for Workforce City Innovation: Pilot City (mathematics)